Advice on Proper Denture Use and Maintenance

-Your new dentures are as close to natural teeth as you can get, today millions of people wear dentures and they all had to go through the initial period of adaptation.
+Your new dentures are as close to natural teeth as you can get.
+Today, millions of people wear dentures, and they all had to go through the initial period of adaptation.
 You will too.
-In the beginning you may experience some of the following:
+In the beginning, you may experience some of the following:

 Your mouth will eventually adjust to the feel of your new teeth.
 You may have to practice saying certain words and syllables that you may have a problem with.
-In the process you will develop new control of swallowing and facial muscles.
+In the process, you will develop new control of swallowing and facial muscles.

-With a little practice you'll soon be speaking and eating (and smiling) with confidence.
-Remember you're not alone.
+With a little practice, you'll soon be speaking and eating (and smiling) with confidence.
+Remember, you're not alone.
 Millions of others wear dentures too.